basuabhi92/basuabhi92/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Spring AI
-- 👯 I’m looking to collaborate on Java projects
+- 👯 I’m looking to collaborate on Java and Node projects
 - 🤔 I’m looking for help with Spring AI
 - 💬 Ask me about my troubles :D
 - 📫 How to reach me: (https://www.linkedin.com/in/basuabhiroop/)